ricwtk/prayerpartners/guide/friendlists.md

 9. Exit edit mode by saving <span class="listhead"><i class="fa fa-save"></i></span> or discarding <span class="listhead"><i class="fa fa-undo"></i></span> the changes.

 10. You can click on <span class="listhead"><i class="fa fa-pencil"></i></span> next to the name of the friend to change the name of the friend.
 This name is only for local reference.

+## Friend's detail

+1. When you click on the name of a connected friend, the basic detail of the user and the button <span class="listhead"><i class="fa fa-external-link"></i></span> links to the social profile are displayed underneath the name.